RubyMetric/rbenv-for-windows/README.md

 Hi, hello

-**If you're interested in how it works, read these sections for quick and enough information:**
+`rbenv for Windows` is a `rbenv` clone for Ruby users on Windows. **If you're interested in how it works, read these sections for quick and enough information:**

 1. [Relation with rbenv and RubyInstaller2](./doc/principle.md#RelationWithOtherProjects)
 2. [How does it work?](./doc/principle.md#HowDoesItWork)
 3. [FAQ for maintainers](./doc/principle.md#FAQforDevs)
 4. [Environment Variables](#EnvVar)

+There's a [benchmark](./doc/benchmark.md) to show if `rbenv` will influence Ruby/Gem commands startup time significantly.

 <br>